kamranahmedse/developer-roadmap/src/data/roadmaps/devops/content/networking-tools@OaqKLZe-XnngcDhDzCtRt.md

 - [How to Run Traceroute in Linux](https://linuxhint.com/run_traceroute_linux/)

 `ping` (**P**acket **In**ternet **G**roper) command is used to check the network connectivity between host and server/host.
-This command takes as input the IP address or the URL and sends a data packet to the specified address with the message “PING” and get a response from the server/host this time is recorded which is called latency.
+This command takes as input the IP address or hostname and sends a data packet to the specified address with the message “PING” and get a response from the server/host this time is recorded which is called latency.

 - [What is ping command?](https://linuxize.com/post/linux-ping-command/)